Bedework/bw-calendar-engine/README.md

 ## Releasing

-Releases of this fork are published to Maven Central via Sonatype.
+Releases of this project are published to Maven Central via Sonatype.

 To create a release, you must have: